Choose Boston College Talent

 Through a Jesuit rooted liberal arts education, our students are challenged to think—critically, ethically, and compassionately—and put their knowledge, beliefs, and talents into action.
 Our students leave campus prepared to lead lives of meaning and impact, equipped with skills that are relevant to the demands of today’s global society and ready to make a contribution to your organization.

-More than 9 out of 10 members of the Class of 2019 are employed, attending graduate school, engaging in service/volunteering, or participating in a fellowship.
-73% of Class of 2019 graduates entered the workforce, representing a broad range of areas including financial services, healthcare, consulting and management, technology, communication and media, retail, law and public policy, education, accounting, entertainment, social services, and transportation.
+More than 9 out of 10 members of the Class of 2021are employed, attending graduate school, engaging in service/volunteering, or participating in a fellowship.
+73%of Class of 2021 graduates entered the workforce, representing a broad range of areas including financial services, healthcare, consulting and management, technology, communication and media, retail, law and public policy, education, accounting, entertainment, and social services.

-82% of undergraduates pursued community service/volunteer work during their time at BC.
+81% of undergraduates pursued community service/volunteer work during their time at BC.
 As a Jesuit, Catholic, institution, our focus is educating men and women who shape the world with vision, justice, and charity.
-Below are examples of how Boston College integrates service into the student experience:

 There are over 273 active student clubs and organizations on campus as well as 31 men's and women's NCAA Division 1 sports teams and 40 intramural clubs.
 The global Boston College alumni network is made of 182,000 active alumni and counting.
 Alumni and students can actively connect with each other on Eagle Exchange.